thevillagehacker/Bulk-Ping/README.md

 # Bulk-Ping
-A Bash Script to ping single and Multiple Targets from file.
+A tool made in bash to ping Multiple Targets from file and output the results in separate files.

 # Usage
 ```sh